jwarwick/student_list/README.md

 ## Site Account Creation

 When the server is started, if no users are present in the database, the `Registration` page will be available at `/users/register`.
 This account will be an admin account and can finish the server setup.

+At setup time, under `Site Configuration`, create a `support_email` key to be displayed in the main page header.
+Set a value that is forwarded by your email service provider.

 ## Testing
 Several tools are part of the `dev` build which validate the code: